 If you weave specific communication techniques into lessons, email exchanges and conversations, then your students will be more likely to sign up for lessons with you and follow your recommendations.
 That directly impacts their chances of completing homework you assign, making measurable improvement, and then referring their friends to you.

-Enroll in How to Teach Exams, Level 1 risk-free.
-Join us for the Goal Setting and General Approach sessions.
-If you decide this program isn’t for you, then let us know before Week 3 for a cheerful refund.
+Enroll in How to Teach Exams, risk-free.
+If you decide this program isn’t for you, then let us know within 30 days for a cheerful refund.

 Real Feedback & Perspectives

 I wish I had the How to Teach Exams training course available to me when I first started out, 12 years ago.
 I noticed many gems of wisdom in the Digital Reference Book that it took me years to figure out, that I now incorporate into my teaching techniques.

 Teachers in this course are provided with real activities that work in the classroom or online, ones that I have used myself, and I know they work.
 With step-by-step, clear outlines, and recommendations of additional online resources, this course has everything that a star of a test-prep teacher would need.Jessica BeckMA in Applied Linguistics, Director of IELTS Training for All Ears English http://ielts.allearsenglish.com